How to contact us

 Medication

 If a dose is forgotten there is a four-hour window to take the medication, after this time you will need to wait until your next dose.
-If you run out of medication, out of GP hours, you can call 111 who will be able to issue an emergency prescription.
+If you run out of medication out of hours, you can call 111 who will be able to issue an emergency five-day prescription.
+You can also go to any dispensing pharmacy, provide your date of birth and they will be able to issue you with a five-day emergency prescription.
 Discuss repeat prescription options with the pharmacist.
 If there are difficulties in taking your epilepsy medications, please contact your GP/pharmacist straight away to avoid any missed doses.
 Please see below for what you can do if you have supply difficulties with your medications.

 Feeling unwell/high temperature

-If your seizures increase this could be a sign of underlying infection e.g dental infections, ear, nose and throat infections, cellulitis/pressure areas, chest infection, or urine infection.
-If you see signs of infection particularly if this is a known seizure trigger please ensure you have a medical review with an appropriate practitioner e.g. GP
+If your seizures increase this could be a sign of underlying infection e.g., dental infections, ear, nose and throat infections, cellulitis/pressure areas, chest infection, or urine infection.
+If you see signs of infection particularly if this is a known seizure trigger, please ensure you have a medical review with your GP.

 Bladder and bowel

-Becoming constipated can impact on the absorption of your epilepsy medication therefore it is important to avoid this.
-We would advise monitoring your bowel movements and contacting your GP for advice if you encounter problems.
-Having an adequate fluid and fibre intake can support good bladder and bowel health unless otherwise indicated by a healthcare professional (e.g fluids restrictions).
+Constipation can affect the absorption of your epilepsy medication therefore it is important to avoid this.
+We would recommend monitoring your bowel movements and contacting your GP for advice if you encounter problems.
+Having an adequate fluid and fibre intake can support good bladder and bowel health unless otherwise indicated by a healthcare professional (e.g. fluids restrictions).

 Sleeping

 It is important to have a good sleeping pattern as sleep deprivation can be a trigger for a seizure.
-Please see here for further information.
+For further information please see:

 Wellbeing